Inbound and Outbound Inventory Movements are used to record the following:

 Credit GL Account

-Cycle count adjustments are processed as inbound or outbound inventory movements on the appropriate inventory balance.
+Cycle count adjustments are processed as inbound or outbound inventory movements on the appropriate Inventory Quantity Available record.
 Users may want to note the adjustment with a cycle count date.
-An inventory balance report can easily be exported to excel to create cycle count sheets.On the case object, add lookups to the objects listed below.
+An Inventory Quantity Available report can easily be exported to Excel to create cycle count sheets.On the case object, add lookups to the objects listed below.
 This will allow you to associate a case to a specific installed asset, or sales order inventory movement.

-- To adjust an inventory balance up use the Inbound Inventory Movements object.
+- To adjust an Inventory Quantity Available balance up, use the Inbound Inventory Movements object.

-- To adjust an inventory balance down use the Outbound Inventory Movements object.
+- To adjust an Inventory Quantity Available balance down use the Outbound Inventory Movements object.

 Please see the Customer Returns knowledge article before reading this article.
 This article is used to help organizations extend customer returns when the product needing to be returned has to be shipped back to an original equipment manufacturer.
 An extended return such as this is called a Return Merchandise Authorization (RMA).
 Accounting Seed recommends using the Salesforce case object to tie together transactions that relate to an RMA.
 Furthermore, statuses and comments related to the case should be added to match your specific RMA process.